 As you know, I generally shoot for the healthiest versions of foods possible, but everyone’s definition of healthy is a little bit different.
 Here are some principles I use to evaluate and adjust recipes:

 - I recommend either whole grain flour, or unrefined gluten-free options.
 Some of the recipes in this collection use white flour or other refined flours.
 You can try to substitute whole grain, or eat the dish in moderation.
-(I use organic white whole wheat flour.
-This is a pretty good deal if you bake a lot or have friends who want to split an order with you.
-You can also find organic white whole wheat flour in many stores.
+(I mostly use organic white whole wheat flour and coconut flour.
 Almond flour is another good gluten-free choice that adds a little extra protein.

 - Avoid cans when possible!
 If you’re making a pumpkin chili with beans, I think it’s best to make them from dried, soaking them beforehand — you get to avoid whatever seeps into food from can linings, just like with pumpkin.